 If you’re looking for some February fun in Cincinnati, we’ve got you covered!
 Enjoy this month-long list of things to do.

-February 3: It’s the first installment of Cincinnati Parks’ Winter Naturalist 101 Series.
+February 2: It’s the first installment of Cincinnati Parks’ Winter Naturalist 101 Series.
 This week’s topic is Winter Birding.
-These sessions will dig deeper than your average nature hike!
+These sessions will dig deeper than your average nature hike.
 Each topic will include a short indoor presentation, a hike to explore the week’s topic, and educational material or equipment to keep and use on your own.
 Tickets required.

-February 4: Winter Hike Series from Great Parks of Hamilton County.
+February 3: Winter Hike Series from Great Parks of Hamilton County.
 Get outside and away from distraction this winter.
 Come together during the Annual Winter Hike Series for a challenging hike that ventures through Miami Whitewater Forest.
-Hike concludes with a hot, hearty bowl of bean soup and cornbread and plenty of camaraderie.
+Hike concludes with a hot, hearty bowl of soup and plenty of camaraderie.
 Registration is a first-come, first-served basis.
 To register for the whole series, please sign up for each hike separately.
-Don’t wait; spots fill up fast! $9/person, children 12 and under are free with paying adult.
+Don’t wait; spots fill up fast! $10/person, children under 12 are free with paying adult.

-February 5: Chocolate in the Chapel.
-Spring Grove Cemetery and Arboretum presents the 8th Annual Chocolate in the Chapel.
+February 4: Chocolate in the Chapel is happening at Spring Grove Cemetery and Arboretum.
 Local businesses will showcase their sweet treats in the Norman Chapel just in time for Valentine’s Day.
 Visitors will also be able to take a mini walking tour of the Norman Chapel led by Spring Grove’s expert docents.
-The tour will begin at 1:00pm.
+The tour will begin at 2pm.

 You might also like our list of Maple Sugaring Events!